github-education-resources/GitHubGraduation-2021/_data/bballcyril/bballcyril.md

 ---
 name: Cyril Maandal
 institution: Rutgers University - New Brunswick 🚩
-quote: It's OK to have your eggs in one basket as long as you control what happens to that basket. - Elon Musk
+quote: When something is important enough, you do it even if the odds are not in your favor. - Elon Musk
 github_user: bballcyril
 ---